YashSampat23154/IIITH_SSD/ssd_lab_activity_1/README.md

-Write a bash script that takes a directory path as input and prints list of all files that the current user has permission to execute, and member of other group does not have permission to read.
+Question 2 : Write a bash script that takes a directory path as input and prints list of all files that the current user has permission to execute, and member of other group does not have permission to read.

 • Input Constraints – The path will be a valid directory path (can be absolute or relative).